+×+

 Code Example

-Eight TypeScript SDKs covering every use case: stealth wallets, ZK proofs, confidential tokens, MPC compute, merchant integration, Merkle trees, authentication, and RPC infrastructure.
+Seventeen TypeScript SDKs covering every use case: stealth wallets, ZK proofs, confidential tokens, MPC compute, merchant integration, Merkle trees, authentication, RPC infrastructure, privacy toolkit, and unified privacy SDK.
 All run client-side for maximum privacy.

 Key Features